joshbegley/nyt-latest/README.md

 `In a society used to quiet consensus-building, Tokyo has made bold changes to its defense policy.
 “Did I contribute to that?”
 Mr. Emanuel asked.
 “Uh, yeah.”`\
 https://nytimes.com/2024/12/15/world/asia/rahm-emanuel-ambassador-japan.html

-**Yohe's 10 observations: Penguins lose in overtime and lose Marcus Pettersson, too**\
+**Yohe's 10 observations: Penguins lose in OT and lose Marcus Pettersson, too**\
-`The Penguins lost 3-2 in overtime against the Senators on Saturday and may have lost Pettersson to injury for a while. `\
+`Pittsburgh showed plenty of fortitude against Ottawa, and earned a point in a building where they often struggle.`\
 https://nytimes.com/athletic/5991418/2024/12/15/penguins-marcus-pettersson-injury/